-19. ALLEGATIONS MADE AGAINST/CONCERNS RAISED IN RELATION TO STAFF all concerns about all adults working in or on behalf of the School are dealt with promptly and appropriately.
+19. ALLEGATIONS MADE AGAINST/CONCERNS RAISED IN RELATION TO STAFF

+Alleyn's School takes seriously all safeguarding concerns or allegations against those working in or on behalf of our school in a paid or unpaid capacity.
+The School will ensure that it promotes an open and transparent culture in which all concerns about all adults working in or on behalf of the School are dealt with promptly and appropriately.
 Procedures are in place for pupils, parents and staff to share any concern that they may have about the actions of any member staff, including supply teachers, volunteers and contractors.
 All such allegations and concerns will be brought immediately to the attention of the Head or one of the Designated Safeguarding Leads if the Head is not available and nothing should be said to the colleague involved.
 If there is a situation where there is a conflict of interest in reporting the matter to the Head, this should be reported directly to the local authority designated officer(s) (LADOs).
 In cases where the Head is the subject of the allegation or concern, they will be reported to the chair of governors, in order that they may activate the appropriate procedures.